-Just as its name suggests, topsoil, or often misspelled as top soil, is the top layer of soil on the surface of the earth that usually runs about 5-6 inches deep.
+Just as its name suggests, topsoil, or often misspelled as top soil, is the top layer of soil on the surface of the earth that usually runs about 5 to 6 inches deep.
 It’s full of organic matter like decomposed roots, leaves, and bugs, which turns the soil richer and darker than the layers below it.
 The organic matter is where new plants get the bulk of their nutrients from, making topsoil the most valuable layer of dirt; and rightly so since it can take over 500 years for an inch of topsoil to form.

 Most aggregate suppliers like us offer different variations of topsoil – straight and mixes.
 Straight means the soil has been collected with nothing else blended in, as opposed to mixes that has manure, sand, peat moss or compost added.
 Straight topsoil would simply be sifted to remove rocks, roots, and debris, and then sold as-is.
 Depending on where the it originally came from, it may naturally have a higher clay or sand content.
 If you’re curious about the quality and contents, you can ask to see a sample or soil test results.